Payers

 In some cases or for certain insured individuals patients receive 100% coverage:

-In these situations, they are still required to pay the €20 flat fee (or €15 in a psychiatric ward) as well as the €24 flat-rate charge for extensive procedures (costing €120 or more or with a weighting factor of 60 or more).
+In these situations, they are still required to pay the €20 flat fee (or €15 in a psychiatric ward) as well as the €24 flat-rate charge for extensive procedures.
 This flat-rate charge is payable only once during any hospital stay even if several such procedures are performed.
 However, some patients may be exempted from paying either or both of these two charges (those with CSS coverage, patients with a long-term illness, a work-related illness, or an occupational accident injury, women 6 or more months pregnant, children hospitalized within their first 30 days of life, etc.).

 Some hospitals or clinics impose excess charges which are not covered by the social security health insurance system.
 Hospital and clinic rates as well as reimbursement rates are available online on Annuaire santé.

 When the insured is admitted to a hospital, an application for coverage is submitted to the health care fund to which they belong.
-The "third-party payment" system then applies.
+The third-party payment system then applies.
 The Fund pays the amounts owed directly to the health care institution while the insured is responsible only for the co-payment, the daily fee and the flat-rate charge for extensive procedures.

 Transportation expenses for medical services can be covered on the basis of a medical prescription: